 On the day President John F. Kennedy was assassinated, Walter Elias Disney was scouting potential locations for a new venture.
 During his flight over the rural lands of Central Florida, he watched construction on Interstate 4 progressing and saw that it would soon intersect with the Sunshine State Parkway, later called Florida’s Turnpike Mainline.
-McCoy Air Force Base was also nearby and accommodated commercial flights (it later became Orlando International Airport).
-Mr. Disney recognized the strong backbone of a transportation system that could easily bring thousands to the area.
+McCoy Air Force Base was also nearby and accommodated commercial flights.
+(It later became Orlando International Airport.)
+Mr. Disney recognized the strong backbone of a transportation system that could easily bring scores of visitors to the area.
 Walt Disney World would open in 1971 and change the character of Central Florida forever.

 Interstate 4 (I-4) opened in 1965.
-The interstate serves as the backbone of Central Florida’s transportation system and was originally designed to carry 70,000 vehicles per day.
-Today, it carries about 200,000 cars a day.
-Learn more about the current I-4 Ultimate construction project at I4Ultimate.com.
+The interstate still serves as the backbone of Central Florida’s transportation system.
+It was originally designed to carry 70,000 vehicles per day.
+In the 21st century, the interstate has been changed and updated and carries more than 200,000 vehicles a day.

 SR 528, originally called the Bee Line Expressway, was the first toll road built by what’s now called the Central Florida Expressway Authority.
 The first 24-mile segment of SR 528 opened in 1967.
 Today, the road extends 41 miles from I-4 in Central Florida to U.S. 1 on the east coast of Florida.
 Learn more about SR 528’s history on the Central Florida Expressway Authority website.

 Florida state government was reorganized by a change in the Florida Constitution in 1968.
 This dissolved the State Road Department and created the Florida Department of Transportation in its place.
-Today, FDOT oversees a state road system that spans 122,659 miles.
+Today, FDOT oversees a state road system that spans more than 122,000 miles.
 Learn more about FDOT here.

-SR 408, originally named the East-West Expressway, opened in 1973 and connected SR 50 just east of what’s now Hiawassee Road to SR 50 east of Goldenrod Road.
-Extensions in later years extended the road east and west.
+State Road 408, originally named the East-West Expressway, opened in 1973 and connected SR 50 (Colonial Drive) just east of what’s now Hiawassee Road to SR 50 east of Goldenrod Road.
+Extensions in later years have taken the road farther east and west.
 Learn more about SR 408’s history on the Central Florida Expressway Authority website.

 The Greater Orlando Aviation Authority was created by a State of Florida Legislative Act in 1975, to administer all aviation activities of the City of Orlando.
 The following year, MCO (previously McCoy Air Force base) would receive international airport status and be renamed Orlando International Airport.

-The Orlando Urbanized Area Metropolitan Planning Organization (MPO) – MetroPlan Orlando’s forerunner – was formed 40 years ago to ensure a comprehensive and coordinated transportation planning program in Orange, Osceola and Seminole counties.
-The MPO was housed within and staffed by the East Central Florida Regional Planning Council.
-From the very beginning, the organization encouraged local governments and transportation operating agencies to work together to address transportation issues regionally.
+The Orlando Urbanized Area Metropolitan Planning Organization (MPO) – MetroPlan Orlando’s forerunner – was formed more than 40 years ago to ensure a comprehensive and coordinated transportation planning program in Orange, Osceola and Seminole counties.
+The MPO was housed within – and staffed by – the East Central Florida Regional Planning Council.
+From the beginning, the organization encouraged local governments and transportation operating agencies to work together to address transportation issues regionally.

-The first segment of SR 417 opened in 1987.
-The road was planned as part of what would eventually be a beltway around Central Florida.
+The first segment of State Road 417 opened in 1987.
+The road was planned as part of what would eventually become a beltway around Central Florida.
 Today, SR 417 spans 55 miles and connects I-4 in Seminole County to I-4 in Osceola County, forming a half circle around eastern Central Florida.
-The Central Florida Expressway Authority operates the section of SR 417 within Orange County and Florida’s Turnpike Enterprise operates the sections in Seminole and Osceola counties.
+The Central Florida Expressway Authority operates the section of SR 417 within Orange County, and Florida’s Turnpike Enterprise operates the sections in Seminole and Osceola counties.

-This year, LYNX celebrates its 25th anniversary.
-The transit authority originated in 1972 as the Orange-Seminole-Osceola Transportation Authority and became Tri-County Transit in 1984.
+Central Florida’s transit authority, now known as LYNX, originated in 1972 as the Orange-Seminole-Osceola Transportation Authority and became Tri-County Transit in 1984.
 In 1992, it started doing business as LYNX.
-As the Central Florida Regional Transportation Authority, the LYNX fleet now includes 300 buses and offers free Wi-Fi during its 27,378,046 annual passenger trips.
+As the Central Florida Regional Transportation Authority, the LYNX fleet now includes about 300 buses, which make some 25 million annual passenger trips.

-Just a few years after changing its name to LYNX, the organization partnered with the City of Orlando in 1997 to bring LYMMO to downtown Orlando.
-LYMMO has expanded to four lines, the latest being the Lime Line serving Parramore and Creative Village.
+Just a few years after changing its name to LYNX, the organization partnered with the City of Orlando in 1997 to bring LYMMO to downtown.
+LYMMO has since expanded to serve the downtown core, Parramore, the North Quarter, and Creative Village/UCF Downtown campus.

-Because transportation doesn’t stop at city, county, or MPO boundaries, MetroPlan Orlando has long believed in working with surrounding metropolitan planning organizations to improve transportation for the greater Central Florida area.
-We formalized our partnership with surrounding MPOs in 2001 with the creation of the Central Florida MPO Alliance.
+Because transportation doesn’t stop at city, county, or even MPO boundaries, MetroPlan Orlando has long workedd with surrounding metropolitan planning organizations to improve transportation for the greater Central Florida area.
+We formalized our partnership with surrounding MPOs in 2001, with the creation of the Central Florida MPO Alliance.
 The original group included MetroPlan Orlando, Volusia MPO (now River to Sea TPO), Brevard MPO (now Space Coast TPO), and Lake County (now Lake-Sumter MPO).
 The Polk and Ocala/Marion TPOs later joined the partnership.
 Today, the Central Florida MPO Alliance covers 10 counties.

 Florida’s Turnpike Enterprise was created by the Florida Department of Transportation in 2002.
 Florida’s Turnpike is now responsible for all operations on every FDOT-owned and operated toll road and bridge.
 This represents about 600 miles of roadway and 80 percent of all toll facilities in Florida.

 The Wekiva Parkway and Protection Act authorized the extension of SR 429 through the Wekiva River Basin.
 The 2004 legislation set a new standard for planning major transportation projects through environmentally-sensitive areas, preserving 3,400 acres of land for conservation, and including wildlife bridges to protect animals from crashes with vehicles.
 This $1.6 billion, 25-mile toll road will connect the existing SR 429 in Orange County through Lake and Seminole counties to SR 417.
-Construction began in 2013 and continues today as a partnership between the Central Florida Expressway Authority, Florida Department of Transportation and Florida’s Turnpike Enterprise.
+Construction began in 2013 and is expected to continue through 2022, as a partnership between the Central Florida Expressway Authority, Florida Department of Transportation and Florida’s Turnpike Enterprise.

 Involving the community in transportation planning has long been a priority for MetroPlan Orlando.
-To increase outreach and better engage the public, we were among the Central Florida public agencies that were early adopters of social media.
-Since then, social media use has skyrocketed by people of all ages.
-When we joined in 2010, Facebook had 500 million active users and Twitter had 105 million users – and these have more than doubled today.
-Over time, MetroPlan Orlando’s social media following has steadily grown and we now interact with thousands of people through our social media channels.
+To increase our outreach, we joined the group of Central Florida public agencies that were early adopters of social media.
+In 2010, Facebook had 500 million active users and Twitter had 105 million users – a fraction of what they have today.
+MetroPlan Orlando’s social media presence has steadily grown, and we now interact with thousands of people through our social media channels.

 SunRail, the region’s first commuter rail system, opened in 2014.
-For the thousands who ride the system every day, SunRail offers a stress-free commuting option.
-Trial service on select Saturdays this past year was successful, pointing to the community’s interest in possible expanded service hours.
-Phase two south is under construction and is expected to open in 2018, extending the system to Poinciana in Osceola County.
-The region is actively seeking funding for construction of phase two north, the extension to DeLand.
-Phase three, a link to the Orlando International Airport, is being studied.
+For the thousands who ride the system Monday-Friday, SunRail offers a stress-free commuting option.
+The community remains interested in possible expanded service hours, but no plans are in the works for that yet.
+Phase two south opened in 2018, extending the system to Poinciana in Osceola County.
+The region obtained funding for construction of phase two north, the extension to DeLand, which is scheduled to open in 2024.
+A link to the Orlando International Airport, is also being studied.

-FDOT is already looking Beyond the Ultimate to eventually extend this design south to U.S. 27 in Polk County and north to SR 472 in Volusia.
-Though this is partially funded, $2.7 billion is still needed to complete the approximately 40 miles in the Beyond the Ultimate I-4 project.
+FDOT is looking to eventually extend this design south to U.S. 27 in Polk County and north to SR 472 in Volusia.
+This segment is partially funded, but it still needs more than $2 billion to complete the approximately 40-mile overhaul called for in the Beyond the Ultimate I-4 project.

 Central Florida’s regional trail system has grown over the past couple of decades, giving comfortable options to walkers and cyclists who enjoy active transportation.
 Shingle Creek Trail is an important north-south piece in the trail system.
 When complete, it will connect Kissimmee in Osceola County, through the City of Orlando, to the Pine Hills Trail in Orange County.
 This will provide access to the rest of the region’s trail network, giving users options to continue into Lake and Seminole counties.